-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 40D are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2007.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 40D are two digital cameras that were officially introduced, respectively, in March 2016 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 40D provides 10.1 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 40D provides 10.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is notably larger (21 percent) than the Canon 1300D.
 Moreover, the 40D is substantially heavier (69 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 40D are weather-sealed.